Javarome/ngImgCrop/README.md

 ### image

 Assignable angular expression to data-bind to.
-NgImgCrop gets an image for cropping from it.
+FgImgCrop gets an image for cropping from it.

 ### resultImage

 Assignable angular expression to data-bind to.
-NgImgCrop puts a data uri of a cropped image into it.
+FgImgCrop puts a data uri of a cropped image into it.

 ### changeOnFly